 Term Explanation Academy A state-funded school which is run by an academy trust (not-for-profit companies) and directly funded by the Department for Education A Level Advanced Level qualifications for students aged 16 and above.
 AP Alternative provision: places that provide education for children who are unable to go to a mainstream school.
 ARP Additionally resourced provision for children with special educational needs which is part of a mainstream school Attainment Accountability measure introduced in 2016.
-This calculates how well each pupil did across 4 8 elements (or 'buckets'): English - double weighted and best result of English Language or English Literature; Mathematics - double-weighted; English Baccalaureate (EBacc) - three EBacc GCSEs (best results in science, humanities (history / geography) and languages); Other best results in 3 other subjects Brexit British exit from the European Union: the withdrawal of the United Kingdomfrom the European Union CAMHS Child and adolescent mental health services that support young people with their D.CE mental health.
-DfE Department for Education: a department of the UK Government responsible for child protection, education (compulsory, further andhigher education), apprenticeshipsand wider skills in England Digital Learning facilitated by technology Digital Learning racilitated by technology learning DSG Dedicated Schools Grant: is a ring-fenced grant of which the majority is used to fund DSG individual school budgets in maintained schools, academies and free schools DWP Department for Work and Pensions: government department responsible for DVVI employment and benefits EBacc English Baccalaureate: a set of subjects designated by central government as giving a LBaoo collection of qualifications at GCSE which gives young people wide and flexible career choices.
-In 2022 this is English language and literature, maths, the sciences, geography or history, a language EEF Education Endowment Foundation EHCP Education, Health and Care Plan: a document setting out the education, health and social care needs of a child or young person for whom extrasupport is needed in school EAL English as an additional language ESOL English as a second or other language EYFS Early Years Foundation Stage- learning, development and care of children from birth to 5 years EU European Union: an economic and political partnership between 27 countries GCSE General Certificate of Secondary Education: main qualification at year 11(age 16) GLD Good level of development: as assessed at the end of early yearsfoundation stage IAG Information, advice and guidance:to assist in career, training and academic choices and pathways IT Information technology KS1 Key Stage 1: school years 1 and 2 (infants) (ages 5 to 7) KS2 Key Stage 2: school years 3 to 6 (juniors)(ages 8 to 11)
+This calculates how well each pupil did across 4 8 elements (or 'buckets'): English - double weighted and best result of English Language or English Literature; Mathematics - double-weighted; English Baccalaureate (EBacc) - three EBacc GCSEs (best results in science, humanities (history / geography) and languages); Other best results in 3 other subjects Brexit British exit from the European Union: the withdrawal of the United Kingdomfrom the 0.4.441.0 European Union CAMHS Child and adolescent mental health services that support young people with their mental health.
+DIE Department for Education: a department of the UK Governmentresponsible for child DfE protection, education (compulsory, further and higher education), apprenticeships and wider skills in England Digital Learning facilitated by technology learning Learning racilitated by teermology DSG Dedicated Schools Grant: is a ring-fenced grant of which the majority is used to fund D 30 individual school budgets in maintained schools, academies and free schools DWP Department for Work and Pensions: government department responsible for employment and benefits EBacc English Baccalaureate: a set of subjects designated by central government as giving a collection of qualifications at GCSE which gives young people wide and flexible career choices.
+In 2022 this is English language and literature, maths, the sciences, geography or history, a language EEF Education Endowment Foundation EHCP Education, Health and Care Plan: a document setting out the education, health and social care needs of a child or young person for whom extrasupport is needed in school EAL English as an additional language ESOL English as a second or other language EYFS Early Years Foundation Stage- learning, development and care of children from birth to 5 years EU European Union: an economic and political partnership between 27 countries GCSE General Certificate of Secondary Education: main qualification at year 11(age 16) GLD Good level of development: as assessed at the end of early yearsfoundation stage IAG Information, advice and guidance:to assist in career, training and academic choices and pathways IT Information technology KS1 Key Stage 1: school years 1 and 2 (infants) (ages 5 to 7) KC2 Key Stage 2: school years 3 to 6 (juniors)(ages 8 to 11) KS2 Ney Stage 2.
+School years 3 to 0 (juniors)(ages 0 to 11)